King Warrior Magician Lover: The Four Masculine Archetypes

 Ego inflation denotes grandiosity (feeling “greater than others”).
 Ego deflation signifies insecurity (feeling inferior to others).

-Said another way, grandiosity (feeling god-like and superior) signifies:
+Said another way, grandiosity (feeling god-like, superior, or better than others) signifies:

 • The Tyrant